collinhover/impactplusplus/README.md

 A series of extensions and additions to the [Impact javascript engine](http://impactjs.com "ImpactJS")

 ####Core Goal
 The core goal of this project is to add some basic elements to Impact to make it easier and faster to start developing full featured games.
 Impact is a great engine, but it is fairly minimal to start.
 We've already created a slew of extra functionality, so why should you have to create it too?
+Also, don't forget to check out Jesse Freeman's [Impact Bootstrap](https://github.com/gamecook/Impact-Bootstrap "Impact-Bootstrap") for more plugins!

 ####Features
 * Box2D Physics (v2.1a + performance/bug fixes)